csim/csim.dev/_posts/2012/2012-10-12-Clock-Problem.md

 {% endhighlight %}

 ### Likely outcomes
-After giving this problem dozens of times, I have noticed responses that roughly fall into these categories:
+After giving this problem dozens of times, I have noticed responses that roughly fall into these tags:

 1. Candidate goes quiet for about 5 minutes.
 Then says that he/she would create a lookup table where given an hour or minute, they would retrieve the angle.
 This is skirting the exercise entirely, my response is that we should take a few minutes and compute some of the lookup values.
 If this doesn't work then I ask if there is a mathematical way to relate the hand position to an angle.